RicardoTique/AG_TravelerThiefProblem/README.md

 ----------------
 #### License

 Creado por Brayan Ricardo Tique O. y Carlos Sierra el 10 de Agosto 2018 Copyright (c) 2018 Ricardo Tique, Carlos Sierra.
-All rights reserved.
+Todos los derechos reservados.

 AG_TravelerThiefProblem is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by # the Free Software Foundation, version 2.